kirilltitov/FDBSwift/README.md

 By default (and in the very core) this wrapper, as well as C API, operates with byte keys and values (not pointers, but `Array<UInt8>`).
 See [Keys, tuples and subspaces](#keys-tuples-and-subspaces) section for more details.

 Values are always bytes (or `nil` if key not found).
 Why not `Data` you may ask?
 I'd like to stay `Foundation`less for as long as I can (srsly, import half of the world just for `Data` object which is a fancy wrapper around `NSData` which is a fancy wrapper around `[UInt8]`?)
-(Hast thou forgot that you need to wrap all your `Data` objects with `autoreleasepool` or otherwise you get _fancy_ memory leaks?) (except for Linux, thought, yes), you can always convert bytes to `Data` with `Data(bytes: Bytes)` initializer (why would you want to do that? oh yeah, right, JSON... ok, but do it yourself plz, extensions to the rescue).
+(Hast thou forgot that you need to wrap all your `Data` objects with `autoreleasepool` or otherwise you get _fancy_ memory leaks?) (except for Linux, tho, yes), you can always convert bytes to `Data` with `Data(bytes: Bytes)` initializer (why would you want to do that? oh yeah, right, JSON... ok, but do it yourself plz, extensions to the rescue).

 Ahem.
 Where was I?
 OK so about library API.